aliafsahnoudeh/awesome-iran/Readme.md

 A collection of projects about Iran — its culture, literature, Persian language, history, and more.

-## Geography and Maps
+## Nature and Environment

-- [Is in Iran](https://github.com/aliafsahnoudeh/is-in-iran): A lightweight Python library that checks whether a given geographic poin (latitude, longitude) lies inside the borders of Iran.
+- [Iran wildfire MCP Server](https://github.com/aliafsahnoudeh/iran-wildfire-mcp-server): A Model Context Provider for Iran Wildfire Detection.

 ## The Persian Language and Literature